asterai Documentation

 asterai auth <your_api_key>

-- Initialise a new project called
+- Initialise a new plugin project called

-asterai init hello-world
+asterai init hello-world-plugin

 - Install dependencies on the new project:

-cd hello-world
+cd hello-world-plugin

 npm i